infews/infews.github.io/source/articles/2023-07-15-more-blog-yakking.html.md

 ## CSS Factoring

-CSS, in this case, SCSS, is source code worth factoring just like any other code.
-Now that I'd trimmed the sytlesheets signficantly, I felt it worth organizing them better for later maintenance.
-Maybe I won't feel the need to throw out and start over in anohter year!
+CSS, in this case SCSS, is source code worth factoring just like any other code.
+Now that I'd trimmed the stylesheets significantly, I felt it worth organizing them better for later maintenance.
+Maybe I won't feel the need to throw out and start over in another year!

 I'm using Google Fonts here.
 While I was pretty happy with the indirection of SASS variables for font family, I did go a little further and have variables for color and weight.
 Then I pulled out a fonts-only file.
 While I stopped short of writing a function that generated the Google Fonts URL, I still can change all font attributes in one place if I choose.
 That's a fine win.